Another Round: Production

 The film was based on a play Vinterberg had written while working at Burgtheater, Vienna.
-Additional inspiration came from Vinterberg's own daughter, Ida, who had told stories of the drinking culture within the Danish youth.
+Additional inspiration came from Vinterberg's own daughter, Ida, who told him stories of the drinking culture within the Danish youth.
 Ida had originally pressed Vinterberg to adapt the play into a movie, and she was slated to play the daughter of Martin (Mads Mikkelsen).
 The story was originally "A celebration of alcohol based on the thesis that world history would have been different without alcohol."
 However, four days into filming, Ida was killed in a car accident.
 Following the tragedy, the script was reworked to become more life-affirming.
 "It should not just be about drinking.
 It was about being awakened to life," stated Vinterberg.
 Tobias Lindholm served as director in the week following the accident.
 The film was dedicated to Ida, and was partially filmed in her classroom with her classmates.

 During production, the four main actors and Vinterberg would meet to drink just enough to let go of embarrassment in front of one another.
-They would also watch drunk people on YouTube to better understand how completely inebriated people would act.
+They would also watch drunk people on YouTube to better understand how extremely inebriated people would act.

 Release

 Another Round was set to have its world premiere at the 2020 Cannes Film Festival, prior to the festival's cancellation due to government restrictions prompted by the COVID-19 pandemic.
 The film instead had its world premiere at the Toronto International Film Festival.
-It also screened at the San Sebastián International Film Festival, where it competed for the Golden Shell and opened Film Fest Gent 2020 in Belgium.
+It also screened at the San Sebastián International Film Festival, where it competed for the Golden Shell, and opened Film Fest Gent 2020 in Belgium.

-It was released in Denmark on 24 September 2020, by Nordisk Film.
-In September 2020, Samuel Goldwyn Films acquired U.S. distribution rights to the film.
+The film was released in Denmark on 24 September 2020, by Nordisk Film.
+The same month, Samuel Goldwyn Films acquired its U.S. distribution rights.
 It was also selected as opening film at the 51st International Film Festival of India.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 34 critics, indicating "generally favorable" reviews.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 243.
+In 2025, Another Round was one of the films voted on for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 243.